The Developmental Psychology Definition

 Developmental psychology is an area of psychology committed to understanding human development across a lifespan.
 It contributes to multiple scientific fields.
-Understanding what developmental psychology is, why it is crucial, and how it is applied to the world today can help you understand yourself, your children, and the world as a whole.
+Understanding definitions of developmental psychology, why it is crucial, and how it is applied to the world today can help you understand yourself, your children, and the world as a whole.

 Getty/AnnaStills